Amg9794/Face-recognition-using-CNN/README.md

 ## Architecture
 The best performance is achieved from a variant of Resnet34.
 I used 3x3 kernel and stride = 1 in the first conv layer, in order to adapt to the 64x64 image.
-Before I did this, I tried various efforts in this task (some of them can be found in the `deprecated` folder), including using the same EfficientNetB4 (resized to 380x380); pair-wise metric loss;
+Before I did this, I tried various efforts in this task, including using the same EfficientNetB4 (resized to 380x380); pair-wise metric loss;
 triplet loss; b-way loss; etc. None of them worked as good as the 3x3 kernel-ed ResNet 34.

 ## Loss Function and Optimizer: